Maddog0057/local-code-server-tf/readme.md

 Configured out of the box, add a file called `secrets.tf` (or `literally_anything.tf`) and add local variables for `op_token` pointing to your 1password API token and `op_vault` to your vault ID.
 If you copy a link to any item in the vault `v=blah` will be part of the link, `blah` is your vault ID.
 Using this same method you can also find the Item UUID of any item by looking at `i=blah`.
 You can find out how to generate an API token here https://developer.1password.com/docs/service-accounts/get-started/

 ### PKI Support
 TF will generate an ed25519 key pair and upload the public key along with it's SHA256 fingerprint to the same 1password object as your sudo password.
-Enabling `copy-public-key.tf` (remove `.off`) and configuring the `remote_docker_host` data source in `docker.tf` to point to a 1password object containing login informaton for your remote host will automatically trust your code server on that host on apply and remove access on destroy.
+Enabling `copy-public-key.tf` (remove `.off`) and configuring the `remote_docker_host` data source in `providers.tf` to point to a 1password object containing login informaton for your remote host will automatically trust your code server on that host on apply and remove access on destroy.

+This key can also be uploaded to GitHub, GitLab, or both so long as a personal access token from each site is saved as a 1password item and the item UUID is provided as a local variable in `secrets.tf` as either `gl_token` or `gh_token`.

+I also have a working-ish bitbucket solution but its hacky and doesn't remove the key on destroy (just sets the expiration really low), I may add it as a branch at some point if there's interest.

 ### Remote Docker Daemon Access
 Seemed like a pain to try and get this to run docker in docker, and passing through the local socket sounds like a bad idea so this seemed like a cool middle ground, you will *essentially* have root access on the target machine but the connection is encrypted and you need root to achieve this anyway.